 Linny West is a Project Manager with the Michigan Institute for Care Management and Transformation.
 Linny provides on-going program support in varying capacities including website maintenance, coordination among Physician Organizations, and managing BCBSM deliverables.
 Linny has a Master’s degree in Social Work, with an extensive background working in Community Mental Health, in both clinical and evaluation roles.
 In her free time, Linny enjoys staying active, spending time with family, photography, and traveling.

 Julie Wietzke is the Project Lead Manager at the Michigan Institute for Care Management and Transformation (MICMT).
-In this role, Julie oversees the team of project managers, project management processes and project portfolio management efforts of MICMT.
+In this role, Julie oversees the project managers and the evaluation team staff members.
 She has a Master of Health Services Administration degree and a Master of Library Science degree, specializing in health sciences information.
 Julie has over 20 years of experience working in healthcare in quality improvement, clinical research, and operations.
 She has worked with hospitals and physician organizations across the state of Michigan on initiatives aimed at improving the quality of care.
 In her free time, Julie enjoys spending time with family and friends, going for walks, camping, and traveling to U.S. National Parks.